 Even if the Fund could assemble a portfolio that exactly reproduced the composition of the underlying index, it still would not be fully covered from a risk standpoint because of the "timing risk" inherent in writing index options.
 When an index option is exercised, the amount of cash that the holder is entitled to receive is determined by the difference between the exercise price and the closing index level on the date when the option is exercised.
 As with other kinds of options, the Fund as the call writer will not learn of the assignment until the next business day at the earliest.
 The time lag between exercise and notice of assignment poses no risk for the writer of a covered call on a specific underlying security or instrument, such as common stock, because there the writer's obligation is to deliver the underlying security or instrument, not to pay its value as of a fixed time in the past.
-So long as the writer already owns the underlying security or instrument, it can satisfy its settlement obligations by simply delivering it, and the risk that its value may have declined since the exercise date is borne by the exercising holder.
-In contrast, even if the writer of an index call holds investments that exactly match the composition of the underlying index, it will not be able to satisfy its assignment obligations by delivering those investments against payment of the exercise price.
+So long as the writer already owns the underlying security or instrument, it can satisfy its settlement obligations by simply delivering it, and the risk that its value may have declined since the composition of the underlying index, it will not be able to satisfy its assignment obligations by delivering those investments against payment of the exercise price.
 Instead, it will be required to pay cash in an amount based on the closing index value on the exercise date.
 By the time it learns that it has been assigned, the index may have declined, with a corresponding decline in the value of its portfolio.
 This "timing risk" is an inherent limitation on the ability of index call writers to cover their risk exposure by holding security or instrument positions.